Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 The core distinction is who bears the usage risk:

-- In a subscription, the vendor bears the risk of over-delivery (you use less than the plan allows; they still get paid)
+- In a subscription, the vendor bears the risk of over-delivery (the customer uses less than the plan allows; the vendor still gets paid)

 - In a usage-based model, the customer pays proportionally to value received — no more, no less

-This shifts more than just billing mechanics.
-It changes onboarding strategy, customer success focus, expansion motion, and the data infrastructure required to run the business.
+This shifts more than billing mechanics.
+It changes onboarding strategy, customer success focus, expansion motion, and the data infrastructure your engineering team is responsible for building and maintaining.

 Revenue Predictability